amazon-archives/aws-mobile-appsync-events-starter-react/README.md

   - Real time updates for comments on an event

 - Authorization
-  - The app uses API Key as the authoriation mechanism
+  - The app uses API Key as the authorization mechanism

 ## AWS Setup